Love-A-Bee-Logo

 Securing the American food supply one hive at a time.

-Why and How to Taste Honey: The Power of Sensory Analysis
+Why and How to Taste Honey: Every Jar Tells a Story

-Why and How to Taste Honey: The Power of Sensory Analysis
+Why and How to Taste Honey: Every Jar Tells a Story

-Sensory analysis helps both beekeepers and consumers appreciate the uniqueness of honey.
+Taking the time to properly and fully taste honey helps both beekeepers and consumers savor the uniqueness of each varietal of honey.
 It’s not just about sweetness—real honey can have floral, fruity, nutty, or even herbal notes, and every jar tells a different story.
-As honey expert Fabrizio explains:

 This variation is exactly what makes real honey so special.
-Unlike mass-produced honey, which is often blended for uniformity, raw honey is shaped by biodiversity—what the bees forage, the season, and even subtle environmental changes.
+Unlike lower cost honey, which is often “cut” with syrup, raw honey is shaped by biodiversity—what the bees forage, the season, and even subtle environmental changes.

 So, how do you properly taste honey?
 What should you be looking for?
 And why is it so important to recognize and celebrate these differences?
 In the featured article, you can explore the fascinating world of honey sensory analysis and how to train your palate to truly taste honey.